makstyle119/gen-ai-essentials/README.md

         - Boosting
         - Stacking
     - Neural Network And Deep Learning
+        - Neural Network (NN)
+            - often describe as mimicking the human brain, a neuron/node represents an algorithm for processing information.
+Data flow through the network. and based on the input, the output is calculated. and may have multiple layers.
         - Convolutional Neural Network (CNN)
         - Recurrent Neural Network (RNN)